belastingdienst/opr-paas/docs/overview/core_concepts/authorization.md

 - Next to permissions on groups and users, there is also capabilities to implement permissions for service accounts.
 See [extra_permissions](../../administrators-guide/capabilities.md#configuring-permissions) for more info.
-- For ldap integration, the operator has options to manage groups using a caas-whitelist implementation.
-For more information, see [ldap integration with caas-whitelist](caas-whitelist.md).
+- For ldap integration, the operator has options to manage groups using a groupsynclist implementation.
+For more information, see [ldap integration with groupsynclist](groupsynclist.md).